 *Prices do not include door installation costs.

 You’ll have several choices for the type of glass found in your patio door.
 Some options increase energy efficiency, some add protection, and some enhance the door’s appearance.
-Below are the most common glass treatments and whether they may be a smart investment.
+Below are the average costs of the most common glass treatments and whether they may be a smart investment.

 Glass TypeAverage Cost